Skincare Ingredients to Use with Caution, Evidence Based Research

 A routine, safer approach

-• Only one new active ingredient at a time should be introduced.
+• Use one active ingredient at a time.

 Can I use multiple actives simultaneously?